JamesWoolfenden/learn-terraform/docs/install.md

 commands will detect it and remind you to do so if necessary.
 ```

-Terraform init can be thought of an equivalent to git init, it downloads provider executables, modules and does an initial syntax check, all into a .terraform folder.
+Terraform init can be thought of an equivalent to git init, it downloads the provider executable, modules and does an initial syntax check, all into a .terraform folder.

 For the full description its: